ParkYoungWoong/imazip/README.md

 # Imazip

-Imazip is JavaScript module that compresses images for the front end.
+Imazip is JavaScript module that compresses images for the front end.<br/>
-Imazip can quickly create a thumbnail image.
+Imazip can quickly create a thumbnail image.<br/>
 It is very simple!

 ## Installation